Software Help

 Count On Sheep | Step by step Koinly CSV import walkthrough

 Most of the time, Koinly’s API sync just works.
-But when it does not, or when an exchange no longer exists, CSV import is your fallback, and it gives you complete control over exactly what lands in your account.
+But when it does not, or when an exchange no longer exists, a Koinly CSV import is your fallback, and it gives you complete control over exactly what lands in your account.
 The catch is that CSV import is less forgiving.
 One broken header row or a date format Excel quietly mangled, and the whole file bounces.

 This walkthrough takes you from export to clean import without breaking your cost basis along the way.